How to Plan a Pride Campaign on Social Media

 Regardless of race, class, gender, sexual orientation, nationality or other differences, if your marketing efforts focus on inclusivity, you’re on the right track to helping build a wider-community for your brand, business, and safe-space for your followers.

-Check out how REI has aimed (and succeeded!) in giving a wonderful platform to all people this Pride month:
+Check out how REI aimed (and succeeded!) in giving a wonderful platform to all people during Pride month:

 Regardless of race, sexuality, gender, age, size or shape, REI has built a community of inclusive adventures via their social marketing.

 But, this mission shouldn’t just be for Pride — use this month as a catalyst for the future.

 Consumers want to see more inclusive marketing campaigns (in fact, inclusive campaigns are proven to be more effective in increasing sales and brand awareness).

 And if you really want to reach, represent, and support your diverse community, it’s time to make active shifts towards better inclusive marketing year-round.

 Bre Thomas, a freelance social media strategist, told Later that: “It’s less about what you need to do for Pride today and instead, how are you supporting LGBTQIA+ folks year-round?

 If you’re gonna talk the talk (by hosting a specific Pride Month campaign) you need to walk the walk and integrate and represent LGBTQIA+ people and their stories in all facets of your marketing from January to December.”

 Take for example Fenty Beauty — what started out as Rihanna’s mission to deliver makeup for all women, her beauty brand has turned into its own movement and safe space for all people of color, race, sexuality, and age: